 Non-Georgia Students Only

-Please note: All deadlines are 11:59 p.m. in your time zone (for example, a student who lives in Atlanta, Georgia, United States, must submit their application by Oct.
-18 at 11:59 p.m.
-EDT).
+Please note: All deadlines are 11:59 p.m. in your time zone (for example, a student who lives in Atlanta, Georgia, United States, must submit their application by 11:59 p.m.
+ET).

 Students with incomplete Early Action files may complete their application and be considered for admission in Regular Decision.
-Students who do not complete their file by the document deadline for Regular Decision will have their application closed.
+Students who do not complete their file by the document and self-reported test score deadline for Regular Decision will have their application closed.

 An Early Action application to Georgia Tech is non-binding, and the application and evaluation is the same as for Regular Decision.